mosquito/aio-pika/docs/source/rabbitmq-tutorial/6-rpc.rst

     This is a beta version of the port from `official tutorial`_.
 Please when you found an error create `issue`_ or `pull request`_ for me.

+    This implementation is a part of official tutorial.
+    Since version 1.7.0 `aio-pika` has :module:`aio_pika.patterns` submodule.
+    You may use :class:`aio_pika.patterns.RPC` for real projects.

 .. note::
     Using the `aio-pika`_ async Python client